I’ve Tested Nearly Every Chef’s Knife on the Market. These Are the 5 Best for Most Home Cooks.

 Honestly, this knife is almost exactly the same as the Wüsthof (see below).
 It’s just a small step down in terms of materials.
 While I really think the Wüsthof version really is just the most perfect knife, this is your best bet if you don’t want to spend more than $100.

 True to its name, this knife is a classic that’s been around forever and I think it’s just perfect.
-And it won’t set you back a bundle.
+And it won’t set you back a bundle (compared to other high-end knives!).
 In your hand, it’s well-balanced and just feels right.
 The blade is well-rounded on the bottom, which helps it to rock back and forth beautifully when you’re using it to blitz parsley into confetti, and it has the heft you want in order to effortlessly dice onions or even debone a chicken.
 If you can afford it, I strongly believe this is the best chef’s knife for any type of home cook.

 Designed by Bob Kramer, the foremost knife craftsman in the USA, and manufactured by Japanese artisans, this knife’s sharpness is seriously impressive.
 And I can vouch for the fact that it stays that way a long time between honings.
 You’ll find you can slice tomatoes or onions so thin that you can see through them.